VixenLights/web.vixenlights.com/content/en/docs/usage/sequencer/effects/pixel/whirlpool/_index.md

   * **Columns** - Controls the number of columns of whirlpools on the display element.
   * **Rows** - Controls the number of rows of whirlpools on the display element.
-  * **Panel Spacing** - Controls the spacing between the whirlpool panels on the display element.
+  * **Panel Spacing** - Controls the spacing between the whirlpool panels on the display element as a percentage of the display element.
   * **Individual Configuration** - Enables each individual whirlpool to be configured separately by displaying each whirlpool in the **Whirls** collection.
   If the top level **Whirl Configuration** settings are modified, those changes are applied to all whirl panels.
 ---